What to Expect from Alcohol Rehab in Edison NJ

 - Preoccupied with alcohol consumption

-- Engaging in risky behaviors while intoxicated but continue to consume alcohol
+- Engaging in risky behaviors while intoxicated but continuing to consume alcohol

 - Experiencing social isolation, declining self-care, or decreased academic or professional performance

 - Observing any signs of declining mental health, such as anxiety or loss of motivation